JasonMorlock/Robotic-Hand-Project-for-Engineering-Education/README.md

 2. Base Unit 3D Models: This folder includes the STL files of the base unit we employed in this this project.
 These are spool, ...

-If you use our models or design model, please cite the paper:
+If you use any of this material, please cite the paper: